helenzhou6/mlx-summariser/notes/paper.md

 - Uses a Trasnfromer with completely separate params from the policy
     - Note PPO has two main components - **policy network**: decides what actions to take, **value function**: estimates how good a given state is // predicts expected future rewards.
 The policy and value function have different roles and might need to learn different features.
     - Keeping params sepearate allows each network to specialise without interring.
+- PPO loss function that maps the scalar value to the multiple tokens (i.e. tokens/words across the sentence - e.g. "the" shouldn't be punished that much)
+- Also called **reward shaping**

 ### Paper side notes
 - Side note: "We hope the evidence from our paper motivates machine